RobertWesner/dependency-injection/README.md

         #[AutowireYaml(__DIR__ . '/../../foo.yaml', '$.test.value')]
         private int $fromYaml,

+        // Load from TOML file based on JSONPath
+        // Can return an array of all JSONPath matches with the "multiple" Parameter
+        #[AutowireToml(__DIR__ . '/../../config.toml', '$.database')]
+        private array $databaseConfig,

         // Load an XML file and parses it as SimpleXml.
 Then applies xPath to it to acquire an array element result
         #[AutowireXml(__DIR__ . '/../../test.xml', '/document/chapters/chapter[2]/@title')]
         private array $chapter2TitleResult,